Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Results

 \subsection{Convective Overstability}

 The COS requires negative radial entropy gradients.
 Sufficient optical depth is needed for a disk to develop super-adiabatic radial temperature gradients.
 This means that two COS-active regions are located in the regions of maximal opacity.
 An additional unstable zone arises at a certain height above the midplane ($z\sim \SI{1}{\scaleheight}$) and covers the whole radial extent of the disk.
 The reason for this is the change of sign in the radial entropy and pressure gradients in the disk, since there is always a region where the gradients are parallel.
 This unstable branch therefore also exists in disks without internal heating, as long as radial gradients in temperature exist. \CORR{As was pointed out in \autoref{subsec:cos}, growth rates reach their maximum for relaxation times that fulfil \autoref{COS_max}, thus defining a maximum growing wavenumber via combination of \autoref{COS_max} and \autoref{t_diff}.
 For these wavenumber, we find growth rates of $\sim$ \SIrange{e-4}{e-3}{\om}.
 The dependency of the growth rates magnitude on cooling times is therefore given by the wavenumber, which means that perturbations associated with large $k$ grow better in regions of larger optical depth where cooling needs to be more efficient and small $k$ perturbations grow fastest in regions of smaller optical depth where too fast cooling would render perturbations almost isothermal.
-Viscosity and its impact on small perturbations, as discussed in \cite{Klahr_Hubbard_2014} and \cite{Latter_2016} was not taken into account for our study.

-This means that the maximum growing perturbations need to be spatially small (large $k$) close to the midplane and become larger (smaller $k$) in the optically thinner upper and outer parts of the disk (see Appendix \autoref{COS_k}).}
+This means that the maximum growing perturbations need to be spatially small (large $k$) close to the midplane and become larger (smaller $k$) in the optically thinner upper and outer parts of the disk (see Appendix \autoref{COS_k}). \\ Viscosity and its impact on small perturbations, as discussed in \cite{Klahr_Hubbard_2014} and \cite{Latter_2016} was not taken into account for our study. \\ } As can be seen in \autoref{COS}a, a higher stellar mass (and luminosity) leads to a thermal structure in which the influence of accretion heating becomes less dominant.
+Therefore, entropy gradients are negative in large regions for low mass stars with massive disks and smaller for high mass stars with a disk of low mass compared to the stellar mass.
+Another important effect of an increased solar luminosity is the overall temperature rise of the disk.
+Ice sublimates at $\sim$ \SI{160}{\kelvin} and therefore the second COS active zone vanishes for high mass stars (lower right panel in \autoref{COS}a), since temperatures are too high to allow for the existence of opacity enlarging ice grains.